- Who needs to apply for a business visa?

-You can engage in general business engagements whilst you are in Ireland, including attending business meetings and negotiating agreements and contracts.
+You can engage in general and business activities and engagements whilst you are in Ireland, including attending business meetings and negotiating agreements and contracts.
 You can also officially work for up to 14 days whilst you are in Ireland.

-If you are considering applying for a business visa, you need to have a passport which is valid for a minimum of six months after your proposed leave date from Ireland.
+If you are considering to come to the UK and applying for a business visa, you need to have a passport which is valid for a minimum of six months after your proposed leave date from Ireland.
 Your business visa application will be automatically rejected if you cannot meet this most fundamental requirement.

 Also, the following information and documentation will need to be provided with any short stay ‘C’ visa application.